BylnovNick450504/TEVNICKS/README.md

 6. View last ten passed tests.
 7. Two categories of users: authorized user, administrator.
 8. Administrator has ability to check out users, delete users.
-9. Administrator has ability to delete users.
-10. All buttons should be signed.
+9. All buttons should be signed.
-11. Password and login of user should be encrypted.

 ##Non-Functional Requirements##

 The product should have:

-1. Comfortable user interface
+1. All buttons should be signed.
 2. The product should be reliable.
 3. The product should run equal on Windows and Linux.